Last Updated on January 22, 2023

 Towns — especially in traditional medieval fantasy campaigns — tend to represent points of light in a dangerous wilderness filled with owlbears, dire wolves, and all manner of other deadly random encounters.

-They’re a place to find shelter, to journey towards through forests and dragon-infested swamps.
+They’re a place to find shelter, to journey toward through forests and dragon-infested swamps.
 To resupply and rest up between adventures.
 To hear tales of strangeness and cursed treasure.

 Sometimes, of course, the town is the adventure.
 There are plenty of classic urban modules as well as wilderness or dungeon-centric ones.